top of page

 • Giftedness

-Kassiane created this term as a tool of inclusion to create a community of individuals whose brain functioning does not fit into typical societal norms.
+Kassiane Asasumasu created the term neurodivergent as a tool of inclusion to create a community of individuals whose brain functioning does not fit into typical societal norms.

-Neurodivergent individuals have different strengths and challenges compared to individuals whose brains follow societal norms.
+Neurodivergent individuals have different strengths and challenges compared to individuals whose brains follow societal norms (neurotypicals).

 We seek to describe people who are different without using the words “normal” or “abnormal,” because there is truly no such thing as a normal human brain.